Buying waterfront property seems like a dream come true.

 Writing the purchase and sale agreement for Ontario real estate.

 Southward bound, Lake Nipissing or Trout Lake are popular with North Bay homeowners who want to fish, swim, or paddle board.
 Vacant land may be your best bet, or a small, detached home in the city.
-Prices start at $60,000 to $100,000 for a lot, and $249,000 for older bungalows.
+Prices start around $75,000 to $130,000 for a lot, and $300,000 for older bungalows.

 Where to Buy Southern Ontario Waterfront Property

 When land or cottages come on the market, Moonbeam and Georgina are popular.
-If you’re keen to build, Bancroft still has vacant land from the mid-$60,000s upward.
+If you’re keen to build, Bancroft has vacant lots for around $80,000 to $170,000 and up.
 Parry Sound, midway between Sudbury and Barrie on Lake Huron, is further out price- and distance-wise, but well worth a visit.

 Any waterfront property appreciates faster than a landlocked lot.